Eutrophication: Seaweed farming

+Studies have demonstrated seaweed's potential to improve nitrogen levels.
 Seaweed aquaculture offers an opportunity to mitigate, and adapt to climate change.
-Seaweed, such as kelp, also absorbs phosphorus and nitrogen and is thus useful to remove excessive nutrients from polluted parts of the sea.
-Some cultivated seaweeds have a very high productivity and could absorb large quantities of N, P, CO_{2}, producing large amounts of O2 having an excellent effect on decreasing eutrophication.
+Seaweed, such as kelp, also absorbs phosphorus and nitrogen and is thus helpful to remove excessive nutrients from polluted parts of the sea.
+Some cultivated seaweeds have very high productivity and could absorb large quantities of N, P, CO_{2}, producing large amounts of O2 having an excellent effect on decreasing eutrophication.
 It is believed that seaweed cultivation in large scale should be a good solution to the eutrophication problem in coastal waters.